 Bread’s “Prince of Darkness”

-In 2013, ICE launched its first-ever artisanal bread program: Techniques and Art of Professional Bread Baking.
-This 8-week, intensive course, is designed and taught by ICE Chef-Instructor Sim Cass.
-Known as the “Prince of Darkness” for his deeply toasted, crusty loaves, Sim began his career as a Pastry Chef in London and went on to become the Founding and Head Baker of Balthazar Bakery, one of the most highly regarded restaurant and wholesale bread producers in America.
+Known as the “Prince of Darkness” for his deeply toasted, crusty loaves, Sim began his career as a Pastry Chef in London and went on to become the Founding and Head Baker of Balthazar Bakery, one of the most highly-regarded restaurant and wholesale bread producers in America.

-What was the inspiration behind this new program?
+What was the inspiration behind this new course?

-I developed a program for the regular pastry and culinary curriculum, which is only one week of bread, but I really felt that the school needs a large, more extensive program, that covers more practices and many more different types of breads and methods, which isn’t possible to do in one week.
+I developed a course for the regular pastry and culinary curriculum, which is only one week of bread, but I really felt that the school needs a large, more extensive course, that covers more practices and many more different types of breads and methods, which isn’t possible to do in one week.

 So we’re doing 40 classes, going in depth into natural ferments, breads made the ancient way and breads made throughout history, up to now.

-Will the program address the full scope of the modern bread industry—meaning both small and larger, commercial bakeries?
+Will the course address the full scope of the modern bread industry—meaning both small and larger, commercial bakeries?

 Are there any current trends or innovators in the bread world that you find particularly interesting?